Pamola

+General description

-Specifically, according to the Penobscot tribal nation, Pamola inhabited Katahdin, the tallest mountain in Maine.
-Pamola is said to be the thunder god and protector of the mountain.
-The Penobscot people describe him as having the head of a moose, the body of a man and the wings and feet of an eagle.
+Specifically, according to the Penobscot tribal nation, Pamola inhabited Katahdin, the tallest mountain in Maine, having been banished there by the supreme deity Gluskab.

+Pamola is said to be a Storm Bird and thunder god and protector of the mountain.
+The Penobscot people generally describe him as having the head of a moose, the body of a man and the wings and feet of an eagle.
+(Note: Cf. illustration by Jane Thomas on the front cover of (Dudley 2013).)
+Alternately Pamola has been described as having a human face as large as four horses but otherwise eagle-like in form.
+(Note: (Fobes 1962) apud (Shipley 2016).)
 Pamola was both feared and respected by the Penobscot nation, and his presence was one of the main reasons that climbing the mountain was considered taboo.

+Pamola is said to carry off humans to Alomkik (i.e., Hell (Note: Alomkik designates hell (l'enfer) in the Passamaquoddy language.)) near to the mountain.
+This spirit is associated with cold wet weather, specifically night, wind, storms, snow, and dense fog.

+The story of Pamola's consignment to the mountain is told rather differently in the scheme of the wider Algonquian creation myth; i.e., that the creator god Tabaldak had placed the bird on the mountain, and then the transformer god Gluskab visited it and tasked it with the duty of flapping its wings to produce bad weather, intended to curb the human hunting activity considered to overpressure the ecosystem if left unabated.

 The spirit resented mortals intruding from down below.
 Because of this, the mountain was closed off limits to all below.
-Henry David Thoreau, of his August, 1846 exploration of the Penobscot River and Katahdin wrote, "Pomola is always angry with those who climb to the summit of Ktaadn."
+Henry David Thoreau, of his August, 1846 exploration of the Penobscot River and Katahdin wrote, "Pomola is always angry with those who climb to the summit of Ktaadn".

-It was also widely believed that Pamola had taken and held prisoners on his mountain forever.

-The name is now preserved on Pamola Peak, a summit on Katahdin at the eastern edge of the Knife Edge ridge.
+The name is now preserved on Pamola Peak, the tallest summit on Katahdin at the eastern edge of the Knife Edge ridge.
 The Pamola Lodge of the Order of the Arrow is an honor camping society of the Boy Scouts of America; Pamola's image is commonly used on several of the society's insignia.

-Roy Dudley, probably the most notable of the early guides on Katahdin, was known for his campfire yarns about Pamola.